Comprehensive Guide to Factor Analysis

 Transform raw data to written interpreted APA formatted results in seconds.

 • Eigenvalues: Also known as characteristic roots, eigenvalues represent the variance explained by a factor out of the total variance.
-They are critical for understanding the contribution of each factor to explaining the pattern in the data.
+Thus, they are critical for understanding the contribution of each factor to explaining the pattern in the data.
+In fact, they reveal how each variable aligns with the underlying factors.

 • Factor Scores: These scores, which can be standardized, represent the estimated scores of each observation for the factors and are used for further analysis.
 They essentially provide a way to reduce the dimensionality of the data set while retaining as much information as possible.

-The number of factors to retain can be determined by several criteria:
+The number of factors to retain, however, can be determined by several criteria:

 • Kaiser Criterion: An eigenvalue greater than one suggests that the factor should be retained.

-• Data Characteristics: Factor analysis assumes no outliers, a sufficient sample size (cases should exceed the number of factors), and interval-level data measurement.
+• Data Characteristics: Factor analysis, therefore, assumes no outliers, a sufficient sample size (cases should exceed the number of factors), and interval-level data measurement.

 • Statistical Assumptions: There should be no perfect multicollinearity among variables, and while the model assumes linearity, nonlinear variables can be transformed to meet this requirement.

-Factor analysis is a powerful tool for data reduction and interpretation, enabling researchers to uncover underlying dimensions or factors that explain patterns in complex data sets.
-By adhering to its assumptions and appropriately choosing factor extraction and rotation methods, researchers can effectively use factor analysis to simplify data, construct scales, and enhance the validity of their studies.
+Factor analysis, therefore, a powerful tool for data reduction and interpretation.
+It not only enables researchers to uncover underlying dimensions or factors that explain patterns in complex data sets.
+By adhering to its assumptions and appropriately selecting factor extraction and rotation methods, researchers can effectively simplify data, construct scales, and as a result, enhance the validity of their studies.

 Bryant, F. B., & Yarnold, P. R. (1995).
 Principal components analysis and exploratory and confirmatory factor analysis.
 In L. G. Grimm & P. R. Yarnold (Eds.), Reading and understanding multivariate analysis.
 Washington, DC: American Psychological Association.